uswds/uswds/CONTRIBUTING.md

 versions of the Standards.
 After running this command, you’ll be able to view the Draft U.S. Web Design Standards website locally (http://127.0.0.1:4000).
 This also sets up gulp and Jekyll to watch for file changes to the `/docs` and `/src` directories and rebuilds the website accordingly.
+The command is aliased by `npm start`

 ## Licenses and attribution